 Whether you are a full time or part time student, you may qualify for financial aid.
-Financial aid can come from a variety of sources (federal or state government, private programs) and in different forms of aid, including scholarships, loans, grants, and work-study funding.
+Financial aid can come from a variety of sources (federal, state, or private programs) and in different forms of aid, including scholarships, loans, grants, and work-study funding.

 Depending on your financial status and other eligibility factors, you may qualify for additional sources of aid.
 The Department of Education’s Federal Student Aid website has lots of detailed information.